sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, and accordingly modify the option `--finetune` of the scripts.
-For example, to conduct a 50% compression on 8 A100 GPUs (80G):
+For example, to conduct a 50% compression on 8 A100 GPUs:
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_deit.py \
     --data-path datasets/vision/imagenet \